 The first day was pretty ambitious, so if there were things you didn’t get to see, there’s time to see more in Santurce — after all, you’re calling the shots on this trip.
 But there is plenty more to enjoy around Old San Juan as well.
 If you’re a first-time visitor, then wandering around the old Spanish forts of El Morro and San Cristóbal and then exploring shops and restaurants around Calle Fortaleza is rewarding (and filled with great photo opportunities).

-If you’re a repeat visitor or you’d prefer to get a taste of the city beyond the popular attractions, wander through the 16th century home built for Ponce de Leon (Museo Casa Blanca), and feel the history emanating from the blue cobblestone streets of the historic district.
+If you’re a repeat visitor or you’d prefer to get a taste of the city beyond the popular attractions, wander through the 16th century home built for Ponce de León (Museo Casa Blanca), and feel the history emanating from the blue cobblestone streets of the historic district.
 You might also consider a tour with Puerto Rico Historic Building Drawings Society, or a food tour that combines a bit of local history with tastes of traditional Puerto Rican dishes.
-If you haven’t already had your fill, plan for lunch at El Punto Cafe or Cayo Caribe to try a few local favorites.
+If you haven’t already had your fill, plan for lunch at El Punto Café or Cayo Caribe to try a few local favorites.

 After lunch, spend some time wandering around shops in Old San Juan or head back to the hotel to relax for a bit.
 Sit by the pool, read a book, or whatever sounds good.
 In the evening, you could snag tickets to a symphony performance at the Centro de Bellas Artes or catch a foreign film at Fine Arts Cinema.
 For something more exciting (assuming you aren’t worn out from all the exploring), book a private salsa lesson in Condado then go dance at Piso Viejo or an underground hangout like El Local or La Respuesta to practice your new moves.
 If dinner and a concert (or a movie) sounds more your speed, head to Distrito T-Mobile where you’ll have your pick of restaurants and entertainment venues, like the Coca-Cola Music Hall and Caribbean Cinemas VIP, all in one location.

 Day three: Coffee tasting in the mountains